Skip to table of contents

 • Army, Navy, Coast Guard, and Marine Corps: Submit an official Joint Services Transcript.
 Students may request a Joint Services Transcript be sent electronically to the University.

 • DANTES/USAFI: Students may also request a transcript from DANTES (Defense Activity for Non-Traditional Education Support) or USAFI (United States Armed Forces Institute—tests taken prior to July 1, 1974).
 Many tests taken under the auspices of DANTES or USAFI carry American Council on Education credit recommendations recognized by the University.
 Official DANTES transcripts can be ordered from Thomson Prometric, P.O.
 Box 6604, Princeton, NJ 08541-6604, (877) 471-9860 (toll free).
 A transcript of USAFI courses or tests completed prior to July 1, 1974, may be obtained from Thomson Prometric, P.O.
 Box 6605, Princeton, NJ 08541-6605.
-Visit getcollegecredit.com to learn more.
+Visit DSST to learn more.

-3.4.6 - Advanced Placement (AP)Updated: 6/15/2021
+4.4.6 - Advanced Placement (AP)Updated: 8/13/2024

-For questions concerning AP services call (888) 225-5427 (toll free) or email apstudents@info.collegeboard.org.
+For questions concerning AP services call (888) 225-5427 (toll free) or visit AP Central.

-3.5 - Affiliation Agreements and Student Placements
+4.5 - Affiliation Agreements and Student Placements Updated: 8/13/2024

 University policy requires that any off site entity supervising or providing clinical instruction to University students enter into a mutually acceptable affiliation agreement with the University of Oklahoma Board of Regents.